YSayaovong/Meow_Hack_The_box/README.md

 ## Project Structure

-- `Meow.docx`: The original write-up documenting the enumeration, vulnerability identification, and exploitation processes used to solve the Meow machine.
+- `Meow.docx`: The write-up documenting the enumeration, vulnerability identification, and exploitation processes used to solve the Meow machine.
-- `Meow.pdf`: A PDF version of the write-up, outlining the same steps and insights into penetration testing fundamentals.
-- `Meow_final_version.docx`: An improved version of the original write-up with expanded content, structured for better presentation and readability.

 ## Key Takeaways